Near Miss

 • Accident: An incident that resulted in harm.
 Injury, damage, or both.

 All accidents are incidents.
-All near misses are incidents.
+Also, all near misses are incidents.
 Not all incidents are accidents.

 The distinction matters because it determines what gets reported, investigated, and fixed.